-• Deduction for Foreign Source Dividends - IC 6-3-2-12
+• Deduction for foreign Source Dividends - IC 6-3-2-12 allows a deduction from adjusted gross income equal to the product of:

-- (1) The amount of the foreign source dividend included in the corporation's adjusted gross income for the tax year multiplied by: - (2) The percentage prescribed below: - (a) The percentage is one hundred (100) percent if the corporation including the foreign source dividend in its adjusted gross income owns stock, possessing at least eighty (80) percent of the total combined voting power of all classes of stock of the foreign corporation where the dividend is derived. - (b) The percentage is eighty-five (85) percent if the corporation including the foreign source dividend in its adjusted gross income owns stock, possessing at least fifty (50) percent but less than eighty (80) percent of the total combined voting power of all classes of stock of the foreign corporation where the dividend is derived. - (c) The percentage is fifty (50) percent if the corporation including the foreign source dividend in its adjusted gross income owns stock, possessing less than fifty (50) percent of the total combined voting power of all classes of stock of the foreign corporation where the dividend is derived.
+- The amount of the foreign source dividend included in the corporation's adjusted gross income for the tax year multiplied by: - (2) The percentage prescribed below: - (a) The percentage is one hundred (100) percent if the corporation including the foreign source dividend in its adjusted gross income owns stock, possessing at least eighty (80) percent of the total combined voting power of all classes of stock of the foreign corporation where the dividend is derived. - (b) The percentage is eighty-five (85) percent if the corporation including the foreign source dividend in its adjusted gross income owns stock, possessing at least fifty (50) percent but less than eighty (80) percent of the total combined voting power of all classes of stock of the foreign corporation where the dividend is derived. - (c) The percentage is fifty (50) percent if the corporation including the foreign source dividend in its adjusted gross income owns stock, possessing less than fifty (50) percent of the total combined voting power of all classes of stock of the foreign corporation where the dividend is derived.